AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 - Connected your Azure AI service resource to Vision Studio
 - Extracted text from images in the Vision Studio

-## You have successfully completed this lab
+## You have successfully completed this lab.